ctrl-space-labs/gendox-core/documentation/docs/user-manual/setup-a-project.md

-# Setup you first project
+# Setup your first project

 A Gendox Project is combining the 2 basic components of Gendox:
 - AI Agents